yamalameyooooo/graphql-netflix-dgs-codegen-relay-pagination-springboot-maven/README.md

 A step by step guide to integrate codegen with pagination

+## Running this specific project

+If you have already checked out this repo, you may do a `maven clean install` and you are good to run it as springboot application. otherwise you may follow the below provided instructions to make one from scratch.

 ## Generating Base Project

 Generate a Spring Boot maven java 17 project with dependencies Springweb and Lombok from [https://start.spring.io/](https://start.spring.io/)